pierr3/VectorAudio/README.md

 ### Can I extend VectorAudio using a plugin/is there an SDK?

 Yes!
 Have a look [in the wiki](https://github.com/pierr3/VectorAudio/wiki/Using-the-SDK).
+VectorAudio offers a WebSocket and HTTP SDK.
 If you need additional features, please open an issue with a detailed request, I'll be happy to look at it with no guarantees.

 ### I have an issue with VectorAudio